bihealth/biomedsheets/docs/source/table_fields.rst

 The field secondary_id is an identifier assigned by the “data owner” (e.g., the collaboration partner).
 This identifier has to be unique within a given project but can be ambiguous globally.

 A possible best practice is to enforce the secondary_id to only consist of alphanumeric characters and underscores.
-Then, they should be constructed as:
+Then, they should be constructed as (none of the ``<Field>`` values should contain a hyphen itself):

 ::